gogetdata/ggd-recipes/design.md

 Where possible all files should be bgzipped and tabixed.
 Records should be in `natural sort` order (1, 2, ...
 9, 10, 11 instead of `1, 10, 11, ...
 19, 2, 20`.
+All text-based files will be checked for sort-order as part of testing.

 VCF files will go through a minimal validator.
 BED files will be checked for abberant spaces.